 - Save 1 or 2 clients’ checks to open the new account with.
-Some banks have minimum deposit requirement.
+Some banks have a minimum deposit requirement.
 By waiting to open my account with those checks in hand, I was able to be well above the minimum.

 - Open the new bank account(s) BEFORE closing the old account(s).
 By opening the accounts first, I got to see how I was treated at the bank, if the rep(s) were able to answer my questions and experience ease of opening the accounts.
 If I got any bad vibes or anything, I would of stopped the process without disturbing my existing account(s).

 - Use the old account to pay current and upcoming (immediate) bills within a couple of weeks.
-This way when you cancel the old accounts, there will be less to carry over to the new accounts(s).
+This way when you cancel the old accounts, there will be less to carry over when moving to the new accounts(s).

 - Notify companies in which you have automatic bill pay agreement with.
 Tell them to either cancel the auto bill pay or put it on pause.
 Depending on the company, it can take up to 2 months to adjust everything so be prepared to either write a check, pay cash or in an emergency, use an empty credit card(gasp!).